php-fig/fig-standards/proposed/http.md

   forwards or backwards to any location), or only sequential access (for example in the case of a socket or pipe).

-- The `StreamFactoryInterface` exposes a single factory method, `create($data)`, that is used to create `StreamInterface` objects from various input types including but not limited to strings, PHP stream resources, and objects that implement the `__toString()` method.

 2. Package
 ----------